BABrandes/Observables/README.md

 ### **Network Efficiency**
 - **Automatic Transitive Behavior**: No manual management of complex networks
 - **Dynamic Centralization**: System adapts to your binding patterns
-- **Efficient Cleanup**: Unused HookNexus instances are automatically cleaned up
+- **Efficient Cleanup**: Unused Nexus instances are automatically cleaned up

 ## 🔍 **How It Works**

 ### **1. Centralized Storage**
-Each value is stored in exactly one `HookNexus` - a central storage unit that coordinates all observables referencing that value.
+Each value is stored in exactly one `Nexus` - a central storage unit that coordinates all observables referencing that value.

 ### **2. Hook References**
 Observables don't store values directly.
-Instead, they hold `Hook` objects that reference values stored in central `HookNexus` instances.
+Instead, they hold `Hook` objects that reference values stored in central `Nexus` instances.

 ### **3. Automatic Merging**
-When observables bind, their `HookNexus` instances merge, creating shared storage.
+When observables bind, their `Nexus` instances merge, creating shared storage.
 This enables automatic transitive binding.

 ### **4. Dynamic Adaptation**
 The system automatically adapts to your binding patterns, centralizing storage where possible and creating isolated storage when needed.